Book an appointment today! Call 416-233-7555

 Repairs may be necessary when your dentures chip or break or when teeth need to be added to an existing denture.
 Most repairs can be completed in one day.
 Your denturist can address any recurring problems such as poor fit or worn teeth and explain how to prevent denture breakage from happening again.

-During Your Recall, Recare Visit
+What to Expect During Your Recall, Recare Visit